 13-16 weeks (1 semester)

 The Intensive English Program (IEP) is a year-round, 7-level program which emphasizes preparation for academic work at the college/university level.
 This program is offered three times a year: Fall (August), Spring (January), and Summer (May).
 Students may begin in any of the three sessions and continue year-round.
 All levels of English learners are welcome.

 Who Should Attend?

 - Receiving Deferred Admission to CSULB

 - Preparing to attend a U.S. college or university

-- Want to prepare for TOEFL, GMAT, GRE or other entrance examinations
+- Studying for the TOEFL, GMAT, GRE or other entrance examinations

 - Succeeding in a university classroom with native English speakers

 - Advancing English skills for their major or career

 - Seeking fun or leisure with their English academic preparation

 Program Highlights Include